Last-minute White House decision opens more Arctic land to oil leasing

+The decision, which will open up more land in the western North Slope, is one of a number of pro-drilling actions taken by the Trump administration in its final days.
+It comes just before a scheduled auction of drilling rights in the Arctic National Wildlife Refuge (ANWR) on the eastern North Slope on Wednesday.

-The U.S. Bureau of Land Management released its plan for the National Petroleum Reserve in Alaska (NPR-A), a 23 million-acre swath of land on the western North Slope.
-The record, signed by Interior Secretary David Bernhardt on Dec.
+The U.S. Bureau of Land Management released its plan for the National Petroleum Reserve in Alaska (NPR-A), a 23 million-acre (9.3 million-hectare) swath of land on the western North Slope.
+The plan, signed by Interior Secretary David Bernhardt on Dec.
 21, allows lease sales to proceed under relaxed standards.

-The decision is one of a number of pro-drilling actions taken by the Trump administration in its final days.
-On Wednesday, the bureau is scheduled to auction off drilling rights in the Arctic National Wildlife Refuge on the eastern North Slope.
+The NPR-A is Alaska’s primary locale for the state’s daily oil production, which averaged 466,000 barrels per day in 2019, according to U.S. Energy Department data.

 The Trump plan allows leasing in vast Teshekpuk Lake, the largest lake in Arctic Alaska and a haven for migrating birds and wildlife.
 Teshekpuk Lake has been off-limits to leasing since the Reagan administration.